Property Settlement Lawyers After Divorce Or Separation

 How Long After Separation Can You Claim Property Australia

-Married couples must apply within 12 months of their divorce becoming final.
+Married couples must apply for property settlement within 12 months of divorce.

-De facto couples have 2 years from the date of separation to initiate a claim.
+De facto couples have two years from the date of separation.

 We address all aspects of family law